Understanding GDPR Data Controller in 5 easy steps

 - Become a joint controller for any data processing they carry out beyond the scope of the controller’s instructions

-GDPR has changed the way we process and control data and understanding your role as either a data controller, a data processor or both which is not only essential to protect your users but also required by law.
+GDPR has changed the way we process and control data.
+And understanding your role as a data controller, processor or both is crucial – both to avoid legal hot water and protect your customers.